Chemicals and fuels

 - displaying placard (signs) outside your workplace if you store certain quantities of dangerous goods

-- purchasing smaller quantities and safer chemicals (eg granular products instead of dusty powders; water-based products instead of solvent based, more dilute chemicals)
+- purchasing smaller quantities and safer chemicals (for example, granular products instead of dusty powders, water-based products instead of solvent based, more dilute chemicals)

 - minimising spills and splashes by using safe pouring or decanting techniques